-Press "SET" key momentarily, T1 will show up at the top display.
+Press "SET" key momentarily, and T1 will show up at the top display.
 Use Up and Down key to set the value.
 Press SET again to set the T2 (only for delayed interval or cycle mode).
-Press SET key confirm the setting and exit the timer setting mode.
+Press SET key to confirm the setting and exit the timer setting mode.

 When adjusting the time, each time the Up or Down key is pressed, the value will increase by one unit.
-But if you press and hold it, the value will continuously increase, as the holding time increases, the speed of number increasing will accelerate.
+But if key is held, the value will continuously increase, as the holding time increases, the speed of number increasing will accelerate.
 You can use this feature for large number increment.
 When the number is getting close to desired value, release the key.
-Then, press it momentarily for fine setting adjustment.
+Press it momentarily for fine setting adjustment.